aramisgithub/argonclass/README.md

-# aramisgithub's LaTeX configuration – The `argon` LaTeX class + pandoc templates
+# arzg’s LaTeX configuration – The `argon` LaTeX class + pandoc
+templates

 The `argon` class is designed to be used both for reports and articles.